-a) if a <users-for-regroup> element is included in that MIME body, shall store the value of the <mcdata-regroup-uri> element as the temporary group identity and associate that with the group identity received in the <mcdata-regroup-uri> element, along with the information that the created regroup is a user regroup and should store the contents of the <users-for-regroup> element as the list of the users that are part of that user regroup: or
+b) if a <users-for-regroup> element is included in that MIME body, should store the contents of the <users-for-regroup> element as the list of the users that are part of that regroup and shall consider the regroup as a user regroup;

+NOTE 1: The MCData client can choose to display the list of users in the user regroup to the MCData user.

-b) if a <groups-for-regroup> element is included in that MIME body, shall store the value of the <mcdata-regroup-uri> element as the temporary group identity and associate that with the group identity received in the <mcdata-regroup-uri> element, along with the information that the created regroup is a group regroup and should store the contents of the <groups-for-regroup> element as the list of groups that are part of that group regroup:
+c) if a <groups-for-regroup> element is included in that MIME body, should store the contents of the <groups-for-regroup> element as the list of groups that are part of that regroup and shall consider the regroup as a group regroup;

+NOTE 2: The MCData client can choose to display the list of groups in the group regroup to the MCData user.

 4) shall consider that the MCData Client is affiliated with the regroup;

 5) should not initiate calls targeting any of the constituent groups but instead target the regroup for the duration of a group regroup; and